jjvanzon/Circular-Language-Spec-Plans/done/2019-08-2-source-control-migration/2019-08-source-control-migration-notes.md

 This is a lot of work.

-- [x] Exp: Search for XXXX in the folder "Encircle Docs\1.
+- [x] Exp: Search for XXXX in the folder "Circular Docs\1.
 Language".
 - [x] Obs: 54 matches.
 - [x] Hyp: 54x a version folder structure to convert to source control history.
 - [x] Less than I thought and probably doable.